You are here

 The COVID-19 pandemic has placed unprecedented pressures and challenges on the pharmaceutical industry, including difficulty in implementing the new medicine labels that comply with the new labelling orders (TGO 91/92) for medicines that come into force on 1 September 2020.

 In recognition of these challenges, the Therapeutic Goods Administration (TGA) has established a temporary process for sponsors of listed, registered complementary, and over-the-counter (OTC) medicines to request consent to supply products that do not comply with TGO 92 due to adverse business impacts of COVID-19.
-The end date for this consent will be 6 March 2021.
+The end date for this consent was 6 March 2021.
+Sponsors requesting consent not to comply with a standard applicable to their goods will now be required to submit the general Application for consent to import, supply or export goods that do not comply with standards - section 14/14A.

 Duration of consent not to comply

 This is a time-limited measure to provide affected sponsors more time to transition to the requirements for TGO 92.
-In general, the end date for the consent will be no later than 6 March 2021, which aligns with the end of the transition period for permitted indications, a reform that also involves implementation of major label changes; however, a longer consent period may be considered for OTC and registered complementary medicines under exceptional circumstances.
+In general, the opportunity to apply for consent not to comply ceased on 6 March 2021, which aligned with the end of the transition period for permitted indications, a reform that also involved implementation of major label changes.
+However, a longer consent period may be considered for OTC and registered complementary medicines under exceptional circumstances.
 Please refer to the links below for further information relating to seeking a section 14 consent not to comply for your specific medicine (Listed medicines or OTC and registered complementary medicines).

 The application form can be found here: